pharrisee/TheFrontLinuxServerInfo/README.md

 PlayerAddExpRate=1.500000
 ```

-Running admin commands in game will also update this file, if the value being set is different to the current value.
-For a list of known admin commands check out [gjelsoes list](https://github.com/gjelsoe/TheFrontSettings/wiki/Admin-Commands).
+Running  commands in game will also update this file, if the value being set is different to the current value.
+For a list of known  commands check out [gjelsoes list](https://github.com/gjelsoe/TheFrontSettings/wiki/-Commands).

 #### Possible Config Options